arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Modbus RTU (Half-Duplex) between two Portenta Machine Control](assets/modbus-half-rtu-pmcs.png)

-Previous examples can be used in half-duplex mode, and it requires only one minor change in the following line of code:
+Previous examples can be used in half-duplex mode, but it wil require one minor change in the following line of code:

 ```arduino
 MachineControl_RS485Comm.setFullDuplex(false);
 ```

-The line can be updated to disable *Full-Duplex* mode or to ignore the corresponding process by commenting the line.
-Thus, with the complementary wiring setup and minor code changes, two devices will begin communicating with Modbus RTU in half-duplex mode.
+By modifying this line, *Full-Duplex mode* is deactivated, or the line can be commented out to bypass this setting altogether.
+This minor code tweak and the appropriate wiring enable the two units to communicate using Modbus RTU in half-duplex mode.

 #### Modbus TCP